Aiven-Open/karapace/README.rst

 when running tests, is set to Git root, e.g. in PyCharm you can create a configuration template with the correct working directory.

+The integration tests are run in parallel e.g. in the CI-pipeline.
+The tests need to be engineered taking this in mind.

 There are several coding style checks in `GitHub Actions <https://github.com/aiven/karapace/actions>`_.
 Your code changes need to pass these tests.
 To run the checks locally, you can run them manually::